top of page

 Place-based approaches to marine conservation

 We are currently partnering with place-based organizations to synthesize different approaches to the use of MPAs nationally, regional, and internationally.
-Current focal countries are: Indonesia, South Africa, Portugal, Canada, and France.
+Current focal countries are: Indonesia, South Africa, Portugal, Canada, France, Brazil, and Mexico.

 Image by Marek Okon